#researchtues and #bangbang

 When I came across the title to the research article I am featuring for this week's Research Tuesday, I wondered to myself about my own "twang" and how often it probably rises to the surface since I'm from Texas.
 I treat clients often who have a twang of their own and I smile when it is very apparent because it makes me proud to be a Texan and to call this great state my home.

 You all may be familiar with Resonant Voice Therapy and its uses for unloading the vocal mechanism.
 You may not be familiar at all with "Twang Therapy Techniques."
 Joanna Lott defines it as, "an aryepiglottic narrowing to create a high intensity vocal quality while maintaining low vocal effort."
 This is narrowing the aryepiglottic sphincter, as evidenced in this video.
-I wonder why, however, the therapist/examiner is not demonstrating for the patient.
-Thoughts?
+Elpida Koutsoubaki, Voice Therapist (from Athens, Greece), is using this to review the patient’s progress.
+She had received 3 voice therapy sessions leading up to this.
+“She is one of many patients with bilateral vocal fold paralysis for whom twang therapy has mercifully delivered a fully rehabilitated and functional voice (and breath support),” Elpida says.

 Still wondering how Twang sounds?
 Think Lois Griffin from Family Guy.
 Yanagisawa, Lombard & Steinhauer describe it similar to an oboe, banjo or duck quack.
 I'm thinking, 'Yeah I already have my patients try enough crazy sounds, what's one more animal sound-a-like?'
 It turns out, twanging, for lack of a better term (so as not to confuse others with Miley Cyrus and her antics) could really benefit a client in the therapy room.